Many parents find trying to get their child to bed at night to be one big battle. During bedtime struggles, the child may play, whine and even cry.

 Getting up to pee has always been the larger problem in our bedtime struggles.
 And it’s even worse when a child is potty training.

-Both children are given one final drink before bed and are scurried to the restroom to begin their nightly routines.
+Both children are given one final sip of water before bed and are scurried to the restroom to begin their nightly routines.

-By relieving their bladders before bed, this reduces the chance of a bathroom break or accident in the middle of the night.
+By relieving their bladders before bed, this reduces the chance of a bathroom rush or accident in the middle of the night.

 Story At Bedtime